pengrenlai/MACNN_tensorflow/README.md

 # MACNN_tensorflow
-TensorFlow-based implementation of "Multi-stage Attention Convolutional Neural Networks for HEVC In-Loop Filtering" by Peng-Ren,Lai
+TensorFlow-based implementation of "Multi-stage Attention Convolutional Neural Networks for HEVC In-Loop Filtering" (AICAS 2020)

 Use https://nbviewer.jupyter.org to view the Jupyter notebook